 Kia Ora, Welcome to KiVa New Zealand!

-We have New Zealand research that reports decreasing incidents in bullying and being bullied in our KiVa schools.
-This means there is an improvement in the safety and wellbeing of many of our students.
-We need to do more.
+Adding to on-going international research, New Zealand's KiVa schools also show decreasing incidents in bullying and being bullied in our KiVa schools.
+This means there is an improvement The safety and wellbeing of these students is improved, but we need to do more.

 Using KiVa - prevention, intervention, and monitoring

-Schools need effective tools when a case of bullying comes to light.
+Schools need effective tools when bullying comes is identified.

 KiVa is based on decades of research